How to prepare for the Annapurna Base Camp Trek?

 Note: Do hire a guide from a licensed agency or check the credentials of the guide you have already hired to be safe.

-Travel insurance also saves your extra expenses that may arise due to the loss of baggage, travel cancellation or interruptions, postponement of travel plans, etc.
+Travel insurance also saves you extra expenses that may arise due to the loss of baggage, travel cancellation or interruptions, postponement of travel plans, etc.

 However, this should be done in your home country.

 You must have a well-crafted itinerary before you start your trek.
-If it may help you, contact us as we will design a detailed itinerary for you as per your wish.
+If it may help you, contact us, and we will design a detailed itinerary for you as per your wish.

-You can choose from a wide range of accommodation places in Kathmandu and Pokhara.
+You can choose from many accommodation places in Kathmandu and Pokhara.
 These places will have all the modern amenities from wifi, bathrooms, air-conditioning, etc.

 Your choice will be limited to the local, traditional tea houses or lodges on the trails.
 These tea houses offer rooms on a sharing basis, usually with two beds.
 They do provide basic facilities like toilets and showers.

-With the increasing flow of trekkers every year, the quality of services provided has become a lot better.
-And due to the number of tea houses, they compete to make themselves better than the others.
+With the increasing flow of trekkers every year, the quality of services has improved.
+And due to the number of tea houses, they compete to make themselves better than others.

-When you are in Kathmandu or Pokhara, you can choose from a wide range of cuisines such as continental, Chinese, Italian, Newari, Nepali, and so on.
+In Kathmandu or Pokhara, you can choose from various cuisines such as continental, Chinese, Italian, Newari, Nepali, etc.

 There are open taps, streams, and waterfalls along the way, but you are not recommended to drink directly from them.
 Use filters or purifying tablets, just in case.
 Bottled water is available; however, the price increases as the altitude increases.

-Altitude sickness is a significant problem that most trekkers face during the high altitude trek, and Annapurna Base Camp Trek is no exception.
+Altitude sickness is a significant problem that most trekkers face during the high-altitude trek, and Annapurna Base Camp Trek is no exception.
 Thus, before you go on the trek, you must get as much information about altitude sickness and its symptoms.
-This will give you an idea about what to do when you notice any symptoms, take precautions, and take necessary steps if they do occur.
+This will give you an idea about what to do when you notice any symptoms, take precautions, and take necessary steps if they occur.

 Furthermore, you think of ignoring the symptoms as this is serious and can worsen or lead to death if not taken care of immediately.